 MacTheatre produces four major productions per year, two in the fall semester and two in the spring semester, always including a play and a musical each semester.
 Auditions for the next show of the season promptly follow the performances of the previous show.

 MacTheatre productions are open to any McCallum student either in the Academy or in the general population.

 The large theatre at MFAA.
 The mainstage musicals are usually the only theatre productions in the MAC.

-Each year the Theatre Department at McCallum sponsors a spring break Theatre Education trip to New York or London to see Broadway shows and take master classes from Broadway professionals.
+Every other year the Theatre Department at McCallum sponsors a spring break Theatre Education trip to New York or London to see Broadway shows and take master classes from Broadway or West End professionals.

 paramount story wranglers internship

 The Paramount Theatre has formed an exclusive partnership with Theatre majors from McCallum Fine Arts Academy.
 Theatre majors from the McCallum can apply to participate in a Story Wranglers production, which involves collaboratively adapting stories written by 3rd graders into a theatrical production performed at their elementary school.

 The Royale Court Players Thespian Troupe #4229 officers organize a Princess Tea Party fundraiser each Halloween where kids can have tea with their favorite fairy tale characters followed by a special live performance by the princesses.